Cruise Advice For the Best Ravenna Port Experience

 Just a short walk away, these streets offer a more local feel.
 Here, you can browse leather goods and smaller artisan shops.
 They are often also tucked inside historic buildings.

-Closer to the terminal, shopping becomes more casual and beach-focused.
-So, you’ll find swimwear, sunscreen, and small gift shops along the waterfront.
-On Saturdays, Marina di Ravenna also hosts a lively market with clothes and home goods.
+Closer to the terminal, shopping feels more casual and beach focused.
+So, you’ll find swimwear, sunscreen, and small waterfront gift shops.
+There’s also a lively Saturday market with clothing, accessories, and home goods.

 Unique Souvenirs to Bring Home